Lookin' down the wrong end of a gun

 1. Burn 2.
 Killing Peace 3.
 Destroyer Of Worlds 4.
 Pain 5.
 A Prayer For The Dead 6.
 Tested To Destruction 7.
 Twisted Jesus 8.
 Planting Seeds Of Hate 9.
 Shock & Awe

-Killing Peace marks Onslaught's return to active status with a noteworthy strong offering.
-The sound quality shows what can be done with up-to-date facilities, and the resulting production is plain excellent - you can hardly find better these days.
+Killing Peace was Onslaught's return to the scene with a noticeably strong offering.
+The sound quality shows what can be done with up-to-date facilities, and the production is plain excellent - you can hardly find better these days.
 Despite obvious technical advantages this album still owes a great deal to the band's traditions, with some new kind of maturity, therefore it can be safely considered a logical but certainly way more advanced continuation of Onslaught's legacy.
-The band try hard to convince the listener with their output, maybe occasionally a bit too much as sometimes you cannot avoid a strained feel coming through, but as a whole this album is actually better than one might have expected.
+The band try hard to convince the listener with their output, maybe occasionally a bit too much as sometimes you cannot avoid a strained feel coming through, but as a whole this album is actually better than could have been expected.
 Onslaught simply never sounded as tight as here.
-While it is hardly the most novel approach around, Killing Peace features some of the most refined old-school thrash metal you can hear today.
+While it is hardly the most novel approach around, Killing Peace features some of the most refined old-school thrash metal you can find today.

 OUTBURST - Aggression